Overall Score

 Issues Found

-- Zero student testimonials, case studies, or before/after grade improvements visible; no way to validate the '15 mins to clear plan' promise
+- No student testimonials, case studies, or grade improvement examples; zero way for prospects to validate the '15 mins to clear plan' promise or see real results

-- No social proof signals (verified reviews, Google ratings, social media following, press mentions, affiliations); the website exists in a vacuum
+- No social proof signals (Google reviews, verified ratings, social media following, press mentions, affiliations with schools/exam boards); the site exists in complete isolation with zero external validation

 Recommendations